Mausoleum at Halicarnassus: History

 Modern historians have pointed out that two years would not be enough time to decorate and build such a complex and extravagant building.
 Therefore, it is believed that construction was begun by Mausolus before his death or continued by the next leaders.
 The Mausoleum of Halicarnassus resembled a temple and the only way to tell the difference was its slightly higher outer walls.
 The Mausoleum was in the Greek-dominated area of Halicarnassus, which in 353 was controlled by the Achaemenid Empire.
 According to the Roman architect Vitruvius, it was built by Satyros and Pytheus who wrote a treatise about it; this treatise is now lost.
 Pausanias adds that the Romans considered the Mausoleum one of the greatest wonders of the world and it was for that reason that they called all their magnificent tombs mausolea, after it.

 It is unknown exactly when and how the Mausoleum came to ruin: Eustathius, writing in the 12th century on his commentary of the Iliad, says "it was and is a wonder".
 Because of this, Fergusson concluded that the building was ruined, probably by an earthquake, between this period and 1402, when the Knights of St John of Jerusalem arrived and recorded that it was in ruins.
-However, Luttrell notes that at that time the local Greeks and Turks had no name for – or legends to account for – the colossal ruins, suggesting a destruction at a much earlier period.
+However, Luttrell notes that at that time, the local Greeks and Turks had no name for – or legends to account for – the colossal ruins, suggesting a destruction at a much earlier period.

 Many of the stones from the ruins were used by the knights to fortify their castle at Bodrum; they also recovered bas-reliefs with which they decorated the new building.
 Much of the marble was burned into lime.
-In 1846, Lord Stratford de Redcliffe obtained permission to remove these reliefs from the Bodrum.
+In 1846, Lord Stratford de Redcliffe obtained permission to remove these reliefs from the castle.

 At the original site, all that remained by the 19th century were the foundations and some broken sculptures.
 This site was originally indicated by Professor Donaldson and was discovered definitively by Charles Newton, after which an expedition was sent by the British government.
 The expedition lasted three years and ended in the sending of the remaining marbles.
 At some point before or after this, grave robbers broke into and destroyed the underground burial chamber, but in 1972, there was still enough of it remaining to determine a layout of the chambers when they were excavated.

 This monument was ranked the seventh wonder of the world by the ancients, not because of its size or strength but because of the beauty of its design and how it was decorated with sculpture or ornaments.
-The mausoleum was Halicarnassus' principal architectural monument, standing in a dominant position on rising ground above the harbor.
+The mausoleum was Halicarnassus's principal architectural monument, standing in a dominant position on rising ground above the harbor.